mmolhoek/dotfiles/README.md

 ## Summary

 These are my dotfiles.
-They were created using the [bare git repo method](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/) (though I've opted for ~/.dotfiles over ~/.cfg) in order to sidestep the whole symlink nonsense.
+My base to start was [Jamie Schembri's](https://github.com/shkm/dotfiles) dotfiles, Thank you Jamie!

 ## Requirements

-- git
+- curl

 ## Installation

-There's a simple init script available for MacOS.
-I haven't had the chance to test this yet, but it should set up the basics.
+Whenever I buy a new laptop, or have to reinstall my system, after installing the base OS (OSX or linux) all i have to do is:

+for OSX
 ```
-curl -s https://raw.githubusercontent.com/shkm/dotfiles/master/scripts/init_mac.sh | bash -s
+curl -s https://raw.githubusercontent.com/mmolhoek/dotfiles/master/scripts/init_mac.sh | bash -s
 ```

-## Additional thoughts
+## Todo's

-- Consider writing a snippet to pull these down for the first time, as described in the article above.
-- An init script can still be useful, particularly for default OS settings.
-Perhaps that's something for another repo, though?
+* create script for linux version of dotfiles